SonarSource/helm-chart-sonarqube/charts/sonarqube-dce/README.md

 # SonarQube

 Code better in up to 27 languages.
 Improve Code Quality and Code Security throughout your workflow.
-[SonarQube](https://www.sonarqube.org/) can detect Bugs, Vulnerabilities, Security Hotspots and Code Smells and give you the guidance to fix them.
+[SonarQube](https://www.sonarsource.com/products/sonarqube/) can detect Bugs, Vulnerabilities, Security Hotspots, and Code Smells plus gives you the guidance to fix them.

 ## Introduction